Gustavo Díaz Ordaz: Treaty of Tlatelolco

 Under his administration, the Treaty of Tlatelolco prohibited the production, possession, or use of nuclear weapons in Latin America.
 Only peaceful use of nuclear energy was allowed.
 The treaty made Latin America a nuclear weapon-free zone.

+Official international trips

+This is a list of official trips abroad made by Díaz Ordaz during his presidency.

+According to Article 88 of the Constitution of Mexico, the president may leave the country for up to seven days by informing the Senate or, where applicable, the Permanent Commission in advance of the reasons for the absence, as well as of the results of the measures carried out.
+For absences longer than seven days, permission from the Senate or the Permanent Commission is required.